240 Hour Level 5 Hybrid TEFL Course

 If you want a career in English teaching, with the top pick of jobs in most TEFL specialisms this is a perfect choice.

 When you complete this in-depth and intensive course you will have received teaching knowledge at the forefront of TEFL.
+Not only that, you will have planned, prepared and delivered two real lessons with invaluable tutor and peer feedback.
 You’ll get the building blocks to develop your innate skills so that you can become a complete teacher.
 Your proficiency will give you the confidence to breeze through any interview process and be well prepared to enter your first classroom – real or virtual.

 PLUS!
-Become a TEFL-Pro with four in-depth specialist courses which cover Teaching Business English Teaching children Teaching IELTS and TOEIC exam classes for students who want to study or work in an English speaking country.
+Become a TEFL-Pro with two in-depth specialist courses which cover Teaching Business English Teaching English online.

 Get hired for the highest paid teaching posts online and abroad.
 This English Government regulated certificate is prized by employers worldwide giving you access to the best schools in the most popular countries.